zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 # Mixing And Mastering Services

-Only for people who already have recorded song stems ready to be touched up.
+For those who already have recorded song stems ready to be touched up.

 $50 Mixing Vocals + Stereo Instrumental